Each voting system used in an election for Federal office shall meet the following requirements:(1) In general

 Each State and jurisdiction shall be required to comply with the requirements of this section on and after January 1, 2006.

 Disclaimer: Lawrina maintains this website to enhance public access to information about its activities.
 We make an effort to keep the information about codes timely and accurate.
-Please note that we cannot guarantee that the U.S.C 2018, Title 52, Subtitle II, Chapter 209, Subchapter III, Part a, Section 21081 — Voting systems standards — exactly reproduces the officially adopted text.
+Please note that we cannot guarantee that the U.S.C, Title 52, Section 21081 — Voting systems standards — exactly reproduces the officially adopted text.